Rear Ported Speaker Placement (Guide)

 Size is probably one of the most important factors since that’s directly correlated with how much air can actually leave and at what speed (also known as tuning which varies depending on the manufacturer and style of speaker)

-That’s simplifying things of course, but that’s really the basic premise behind the function of a port on speakers.
+That’s simplifying things of course since there’s so many variables when it comes to sound, but that’s really the basic premise behind the function of a port on speakers.

 What’s The Optimal Speaker Rear Port Distance From The Wall?